Joeyetinghan/starter-hugo-portfolio-theme/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'ty357@cornell.edu'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-👋 I'm **Joe**, a senior studying Operations Research at Cornell University.
+👋 I am a senior majoring in Operations Research and Engineering at Cornell.
+Planning to pursue a Ph.D. in Operations Research related fields, I am passionate about applying optimization and simulation methods to inform decision-makings that benefit the society.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.